Artificial Intelligence Models

 - LLMs shine in the kinds of situations where “good enough is good enough”.

-- Classic ML system where humans are designing how the information is organized (feature engineering, linking, graph building) scale poorly (the bitter lesson).
+- Classic ML systems where humans are designing how the information is organized (feature engineering, linking, graph building) scale poorly (the bitter lesson).
 LLMs are able to learn how to organize the information from the data itself.

 - LLMs may not yet have human-level depth, but they already have vastly superhuman breadth.